rpinsler/info-retrieval/README.md

 ```

 #### Finding similar publication venues and years ####
-We will use [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to find the most similar publication venues and years.
+We use [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to find the most similar publication venues and years.
 If this is the first time you run this code, then you need to build an LDA model using:
 ```python
 from similar_venue_year import SimilarVenueYear svy = SimilarVenueYear()